CorrelAid/hugo-website/content/en/blog/2022-08-12_diversity_antidiscrimination.md/index.md

 ## Get involved!

 We see diversity and inclusion as a topic that affects everyone at CorrelAid.
-This is why we welcome everyone from our network to join in: Registration for the hackathon and/or the following projects is now open!
-Register quickly, spots are given out on a first come, first serve basis.
+This is why we welcome everyone from our network to join in: Registration for the hackathon is now open!
+Read more about the event [here](https://citizensforeurope.notion.site/2022-Hackathon-Agenda-CorrelAid-Citizens-For-Europe-b809211654d54eb49fd0f042e671edab) and register quickly - spots are given out on a first come, first served basis.
+Of course, you can also express your interest in participating in the Data4Good projects without coming to the hackathon [here](https://ee.correlaid.org/single/H0FMKwEd).

 If you want to contribute on a smaller scale, you can suggest edits to the [code of conduct](https://correlaid.org/about/codeofconduct/) by contacting our ethics committee ([ethics@correlaid.org](mailto:ethics@correlaid.org)).
-We are also working on establishing a new community team which will work along the ethics committee and our community manager to make CorrelAid a place where everyone can have a fun and safe volunteer experience.
+We are also working on establishing a new community team which will work along the ethics committee and our community manager to make CorrelAid a place where everyone can have a fun and safe volunteering experience.

 Our community manager Isabel ([isabel.w@correlaid.org](mailto:isabel.w@correlaid.org)) and Frie ([frie.p@correlaid.org](mailto:frie.p@correlaid.org)) as the responsible person for the Citizens For Europe partnership are always open for general feedback and suggestions.

 ## Resources

-To learn more about diversity and inclusion in the data science/AI space, you can check out the following resources to get started:
+To learn more about diversity and inclusion in the data science/AI space, you can check out the following resources (non-exhaustive list) to get started: